saadhaxxan/saadhaxxan/README.md

 - 🔭 I’m currently working as Full Stack Developer.
 - 🌱 I’m currently learning Competitive-coding, large scale distributed systems design and backend engineering.
 - 👯 I’m looking to collaborate with other content creators and developers.
-- 📢 Love to teach and inspire students taught over more then 1k students how to code.
+- 📢 Love to teach and inspire students.
+Taught over more then 1k students.
 - 🥅 2021 Goals: Contribute more to Open Source projects.

 <h2><i>💻 Tech Stack</i></h2>